petterhh/ndt-tools/README.md

 treebank.

 ## Optimized PoS tag set
-Hohle (2016) proposes a tag set optimized for syntactic parsing of Norwegian, hitherto referred to as the optimized tag set.
+Hohle (2016) proposes a tag set optimized for syntactic dependency parsing of Norwegian, hitherto referred to as the optimized tag set.
 This tag set is based on the original tag set of NDT, with the addition of 20 PoS tags providing more fine-grained morphosyntactic information.